Identity Provider

 | Administrator | Full access: system configuration (sources, scans, connectors, application settings) and user management (create, edit, activate, deactivate, and delete users; assign roles; pre-provision federated users). |

 | User Admin | User and role management rights only: create, edit, activate, deactivate, and delete users; assign roles; pre-provision federated users.
 Does not have system configuration rights.
-The bootstrap admin@dspm.local account is assigned this role. |
+Access Analyzer assigns this role to the bootstrap admin@dspm.local account. |

 | Viewer | Read-only access to data and reports.
 No configuration or user management rights. |